 Policy and Procedure #409.0, Licensed Child Care in Schools

-The Licensed Child Care in Schools policy and procedure outline the York Region District School Board’s commitment to building strong partnerships with child care operators in order to support planning, curriculum and program coordination that will benefit students, families and our school communities.
+The Licensed Early Learning and Child Care in Schools Policy and Procedure outlines the York Region District School Board’s (YRDSB) commitment to building strong partnerships with operators of licensed child care operators, before and after school care and child and family programs that operate within YRDSB schools.
+These partnerships support planning, curriculum and program coordination that will benefit students, families and our school communities.

 On this page: